hahnsangkim/udacity_sdc_nd/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./UnscentedKF path/to/input.txt path/to/output.txt`.
 You can find
    some sample inputs in 'data/'.
-    - eg. `./UnscentedKF ../data/sample-laser-radar-measurement-data-1.txt output.txt`
+    - `./UnscentedKF ../data/sample-laser-radar-measurement-data-1.txt ukfoutput1.txt`
+    - `./UnscentedKF ../data/sample-laser-radar-measurement-data-2.txt ukfoutput2.txt`

+Whenever the code is modified, repeat Steps 3 and 4.

 ## Editor Settings